 Highlights of 2022 Skateboarding Street and Park World Championships

-Cui Chenxi of China competes during the women's street qualifiers at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
-1, 2023.
+Gabriela Mazetto of Brazil competes during the women's street finals at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
+5, 2023.
 (Xinhua/Wang Dongzhen)

-Cui Chenxi of China competes during the women's street qualifiers at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
-1, 2023.
+Gabriela Mazetto of Brazil competes during the women's street finals at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
+5, 2023.
 (Xinhua/Wang Dongzhen)

-Lan Junyi (front) of China competes during the women's street qualifiers at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
-1, 2023.
+Nakayama Funa of Japan competes during the women's street finals at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
+5, 2023.
 (Xinhua/Wang Dongzhen)

-Zhang Yan of China competes during the women's street qualifiers at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
-1, 2023.
+Nakayama Funa of Japan competes during the women's street finals at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
+5, 2023.
 (Xinhua/Wang Dongzhen)

-Zhang Yan of China competes during the women's street qualifiers at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
-1, 2023.
+Pamela Rosa of Brazil competes during the women's street finals at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
+5, 2023.
 (Xinhua/Wang Dongzhen)

-Lan Junyi of China competes during the women's street qualifiers at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
-1, 2023.
+Akama Rizu of Japan competes during the women's street finals at the 2022 Skateboarding Street and Park World Championships in Sharjah, the United Arab Emirates (UAE), Feb.
+5, 2023.
 (Xinhua/Wang Dongzhen)

 Photos